cmu-sei/Crucible.Common.Ui/README.md

 ## Debugging from an external application

-Debugging is possible from an external application this is sometimes neccessary to debug complex issues in a spcific application.
+Debugging is possible from an external application this is sometimes neccessary to debug complex issues in a specific application.
 The @cmusei/crucible-common library is set up to be debugged from external applications.
 The specific setting in a library that needs to be updated to enable debugging of the library is in

 tsconfig.json